10 Book Dedication Examples to Help Your Next Book

 You can choose to address the dedicated subject directly or write the dedication in the third person, but either way, you want to make it personal.

-Making a sincere dedication will give your readership a small sense of what you’re like as an author—besides the acknowledgements, this is one of your few chances to do so, especially if you’re writing fiction.
+Making a sincere dedication will give your readership a small sense of what you’re like as an author.
+Besides the acknowledgments, this is one of your few chances to do so, especially if you’re writing fiction.
 Let the dedication take on your own voice and personality.

 You might also be writing for a specific target audience with whom you strongly identify.
 If your book revolves around a single mother struggling to make things happen in her love life, you might dedicate your book to other single mothers and offer them some empathy and connection.

-Above all, remember: the dedication is for the dedicated subject, but the dedicated subject is not going to be the only person to see it.
-Nods to inside jokes or personal moments is fine, but sharing sworn secrets or slandering former bullies is not.
+Above all, the dedication is to the dedicated subject, but that subject is not going to be the only person to see it.
+Nods to inside jokes or personal moments are fine, but sharing sworn secrets or slandering former bullies is not.
 If you or the dedicated subject wouldn’t want a stranger to see it, you shouldn’t put it in your dedication.

 Draft a few, put them away for a few weeks, and come back to them.
 If you’re still stuck, have a trusted friend take a look to see which of them reads best.